rook/rook/Documentation/Troubleshooting/disaster-recovery.md

     kubectl -n rook-ceph get configmap -o yaml > configmaps.yaml
     ```

-3. (Optional, if webhook is enabled)
-    Delete the `ValidatingWebhookConfiguration`.
-This is the resource which connects Rook custom resources
-    to the operator pod's validating webhook.
-Because the operator is unavailable, we must temporarily disable
-    the valdiating webhook in order to make changes.

-        ```console
-        kubectl -n rook-ceph delete ValidatingWebhookConfiguration rook-ceph-webhook
-        ```

-4. Remove the owner references from all critical Rook resources that were referencing the `CephCluster` CR.
+3. Remove the owner references from all critical Rook resources that were referencing the `CephCluster` CR.

     1. Programmatically determine all such resources, using this command:

         ```console
         # Determine the `CephCluster` UID
         ROOK_UID=$(kubectl -n rook-ceph get cephcluster rook-ceph -o 'jsonpath={.metadata.uid}')